-Benefits and Risks of Using Fake Signage
+The Benefits and Risks of Using Fake Security Signs

-The most obvious benefit of using yard signs and window decals instead of a security system is that it’s much cheaper.
+- The most obvious benefit of using yard signs and window decals instead of a security system is that it’s much cheaper.
 Purchasing yard signs and stickers with home security logos will only set you back about $10, and many of the most popular security brands’ logos can be purchased online.

 Alternatives to Fake Signs

-The original security system, man’s best friend has been protecting his castle for centuries.
-A reliable deterrent, even small dogs can make enough noise to scare away a would-be burglar.
-Not only can having a dog be cheaper than a security system, it’s also good for your health!
+Dogs are the original security system and have been called man’s best friend for centuries for a reason.
+A reliable deterrent to intruders, even small dogs can make enough noise to scare away an attempted burglar.Plus, having a dog can improve your health!
 Studies show pet owners are far less likely to suffer from depression than individuals without pets.
-And having a dog on your property means you are more likely to have a fenced yard, which is another thief-deterring measure.
+So Sparkles can add to your health, wellness, and safety in a number of ways.

 While it may be tempting to plant bushes or shrubs directly below windows for additional privacy and aesthetic, it gives thieves a place to hide out while casing or evaluating your home.
 Weed out tall or thick plants so you have clear lines of sight to all windows and doors on your property.
 If a thief feels nervous that they might be caught, they probably will pass you by.

 Put up motion detecting outdoor lights.